 According to PetMD, the main symptoms to look for if you suspect that your cat has this condition are:

-- tilted head
+- tilted head in your cat

 - repeatedly falling or leaning to one side